vipulnaik/diet-exercise-health/events/2026/2026-activity-tracker.md

 On Wednesday 2026-07-08, in the evening, I made a trip to the Walgreens at 2801 Adeline St for toiletries purchases.

+## 2026-08-09

+On Sunday 2026-08-09, I met friends for lunch at Imm Thai Street Food.
+After that, we went to Asha Tea House for drinks.
+After that, I stopped by at Trader Joe's, then went to the Apple Store at Fourth Street Berkeley.
+On the way back, I stopped at Trader Joe's again.